 The Green and Pleasant Land (2017)

-Taking as its subject different perceptions of the British landscape, this short 13 minute animated film is a roaming exploration of national identity and collective history.
+Taking as its subject different perceptions of the British landscape, this short animated film is a roaming exploration of national identity and collective history set in a post-Brexit environment.
 Using a 3D model of the United Kingdom, a variety of visual scenarios – poignant, nostalgic and absurd – are enacted using a ‘live’ animation technique.
 These scenes draw directly on user comments found below the line of videos and online newspaper articles concerning the English and British countryside.

 What emerges is a meditation on the British landscape – both as an imaginary vision and as a new world digitally constructed.
-The film ultimately questions place and identity.
 The Green and Pleasant Land is a site where opinion, memory, history and highly charged emotion are given form, and are opened up for discussion and critique.

 The Green and Pleasant Land - Trailer

-This film was commissioned by Arebyte gallery and developed through a residency.
-It was exhibited as part of their 2017 programme.
+This film was commissioned by Arebyte gallery and developed through a residency with support from Arts Council England.
+It was exhibited as part of Arebyte’s 2017 programme.
 It has been written about in the following articles and essays:

 2017, ‘The Green and Pleasant Land’, (essay by Tom Jeffreys, commissioned to accompany the arebyte exhibition)